-Bachelor's degree in science or a health-related field and one year of health-related/research experience; OR any bachelor's degree/associate's degree in Allied Health professions and three years of health-related/similar research experience or two years of experience in clinical research.
+Bachelor's degree in Science or a health-related field and one year of health-related or research experience; OR bachelor's degree in any other field or associate degree in Allied Health professions, and three years of health-related experience.

 If you wish to include a cover letter, you may include it with your resume when uploading attachments.